pymupdf/PyMuPDF/docs/document.rst

     .. method:: scrub(attached_files=True, clean_pages=True, embedded_files=True, hidden_text=True, javascript=True, metadata=True, redactions=True, redact_images=0, remove_links=True, reset_fields=True, reset_responses=True, thumbnails=True, xml_metadata=True)

       * New in v1.16.14

       PDF only: Remove potentially sensitive data from the PDF.
 This function is inspired by the similar "Sanitize" function in Adobe Acrobat products.
-The process is configurable by a number of options, which are all *True* by default.
+The process is configurable by a number of options.

       :arg bool attached_files: Search for 'FileAttachment' annotations and remove the file content.
       :arg bool clean_pages: Remove any comments from page painting sources.
 If this option is set to *False*, then this is also done for *hidden_text* and *redactions*.